Logo

 Gregory Peck's eulogy was read by Brock Peters, whose character, Tom Robinson, was defended by Peck's Atticus Finch in To Kill a Mockingbird.

-On stage, Gregory Peck appeared in Gas Light at the La Jolla Playhouse and The Will Rogers Follies at the Palace Theatre.
+On stage, Gregory Peck appeared in Gas Light at the La Jolla Playhouse and provided a voice-over for The Will Rogers Follies at the Palace Theatre.

 Gregory Peck received five total Academy Award nominations for The Keys of the Kingdom, The Yearling, Gentleman's Agreement and Twelve O'Clock High before winning Best Actor for his performance in To Kill a Mockingbird.